kodebae/java-orders/README.md

     * [ ] Randomize as much of the data as possible
     * [ ] All orders can be of the same payment type

-    #One to many or many to one relationships one resturant can sell pasta and another resturant can as well but each sell thier own version of that pasta
+    *One to many or many to one relationships ex: one resturant can sell pasta and another resturant can as well but *each sell their own version of that pasta
-    #Many to many, many resturants can have many different payment options.
+    *Many to many ex: many resturants can have many different payment options.
+Many to mamy relationships are *represented by a join table.